SiliconLabs/wifi_combo_applications/iot-pa-wifi-web_page_with_real_time_data/readme.md

 ## Description

-This application demonstrates how to send real time data such as region based time and date, temperature and surrounding Wi-Fi networks scan results onto a web page from the host MCU(EFR32) to browser via RS9116 NCP module upon URL Request.
+This application demonstrates how to send real time data such as region based time and date, temperature, and surrounding Wi-Fi networks scan results onto a web page from the host MCU(EFR32) to browser via RS9116 NCP module upon URL Request.

 ## Prerequisites